6 Tips for Working in a Hospital With COVID Patients

 The numbers of COVID-19 cases continue to climb, and Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases, recently told the U.S. House Select Subcommittee on the Coronavirus Crisis that the pandemic isn’t going away anytime soon.

 This unrelenting pandemic makes nurses’ work even more stressful than usual.
-How you approach stress of the job can make a big difference, though, both for your patients and for your own physical and mental health.
+How you approach the stress of the job can make a big difference, though, both for your patients and for your own physical and mental health.
 Here are six strategies to help.